Americana roots-rock band based in Nashville, TN.

 Mary Ann: Home cooking or going out for dinner?

 Jess: Well, I'm married to a Sicilian, so I'm partial to her cooking.
 Not only is she beautiful but her baked ziti is the best, and she could open her own restaurant with her fish tacos.
-My dad's family are from Virginia so I love cornbread but I'd put my wife's cornbread up against any of my relatives.
+My dad's family are from Virginia so I love cornbread but I'd put my wife's cornbread up against any of them.

 Mary Ann: What is the best dish you ever had?

 Jess: When I was in the military, three friends and I went camping along the Big Thompson River near Estes Park, Colorado.
 We got up early to fly fish and caught these beautiful rainbow trout that we cleaned and grilled right there over a wood fire, along with a pan of scrambled eggs.
-To this day I can still remember the taste of that trout, with eggs and campfire coffee.
+To this day I still think about the taste of that trout, with eggs and campfire coffee.

 Mary Ann: What’s on your pizza?
 Do you fold your pizza or eat it straight on?
 Ranch or no ranch?